danieledep/raspberry-remote-shutdown/README.md

 Press on **Secrets** to save wifi configuration

-Create a project name `ender` and copy the content of `ender.yaml` into the file
+Create a project name `sonoff` and copy the content of `sonoff.yaml` into the file

 Hit **Save** and then **Install**